apollographql/specs-join/join.spec.md

 *This section is non-normative.* It describes the motivation behind the directives defined by this specification.

 A supergraph schema describes a GraphQL schema that can be served by a router.
-The router does not contain logic to resolve any of the schema's fields; instead, the supergraph schema contains directives starting with {@join__} that tell the router which subgraph endpoint can resolve each field, as well as other information needed in order to construct subgraph queries.
+The router does not contain logic to resolve any of the schema's fields; instead, the supergraph schema contains directives starting with {@join__} that tell the router which subgraph endpoint can resolve each field, as well as other information needed in order to construct subgraph operations.

 The directives described in this specification are designed for a particular query planning algorithm, and so there are some restrictions on how they can be combined that originate from the requirements of this algorithm.
 For example, this specification describes a concept of [type ownership](#sec-Owned-fields-on-owned-types) which exists not because we believe it describes the ideal method of structuring your subgraphs, but because this query planning algorithm depends on type ownership.
 We hope that future versions of this specification can relax some of these restrictions.